ton-blockchain/ton-connect/bridge.md

 #### disconnect()

-Must be called when user clicks "Disconnect button" in the app.
+Must be called when the user clicks "Disconnect" in the app.
 Allows the wallet to update its interface to the disconnected state.

 After `disconnect()` has been called, the wallet will remove permissions to current account for the app.